XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Experiments

 \subsection{Detection and Attribution Effectiveness}

 \header{Robustness to Standard Edits} We present the detection and attribution performance across a comprehensive suite of standard audio editing operations in Table \ref{tab:standard_edit_det_att}.
 For detection, we report both the overall accuracy and the true/false positive rates \aux{(TPR/FPR)}.
-For attribution, we report the averaged performance across different user numbers (see Figure. \ref{fig:attribution_acc_diff_users} for decomposed result).
+For attribution, we report the averaged performance across different user numbers (see Figure \ref{fig:attribution_acc_diff_users} for the decomposed result).
 Our method achieves new state-of-the-art performance on both tasks, maintaining high detection accuracy (99.19\% average) and attribution accuracy (93\%) on average across transformations.
-Notably, while AudioSeal demonstrates strong detection performance (97.1\% average), it fails to perform effective attribution (39\% average).
-The traditional approach AudiowMark exhibits more balanced detection-attribution trade-offs (around 88\% attribution) but lower overall detection performance (92.9\% average).
-On the speeding operation, our method achieves 99.5\% detection accuracy while all other methods degrade to near random-guess levels (50-61\%).
-Moreover, while all the models currently fail to attribute against speeding transformation, we demonstrate that our model can be further enhanced with a simple speed reversion layer to boost speed robustness while maintaining efficiency in the App. \ref{app:speed_reversion}.
-Finally, we validate the scalability of our watermarking system in Figure~\ref{fig:attribution_acc_diff_users}, which highlights that \ours can maintain high attribution accuracy even when the users pool becomes larger.
+Notably, while AudioSeal achieves strong detection performance (97.1\% average), it struggles to perform effective attribution (39\% average).
+The traditional approach, AudiowMark, exhibits more balanced detection-attribution trade-offs (around 88\% attribution) but lower overall detection performance (92.9\% average).
+Under the speed-change transformation, our method achieves 99.5\% detection accuracy while all other methods degrade to near random-guess levels (50-61\%).
+While attribution remains challenging under speed change, we show that the attribution performance can be partially restored via a speed-reversion layer (see App. \ref{app:speed_reversion} for details).
+Figure \ref{fig:attribution_acc_diff_users} further validates that \ours consistently maintains high attribution accuracy even with increasing message pool sizes.
+Furthermore, we conduct statistical tests to validate the statistical significance of the improvement in attribution across different transformations (App.~\ref{app:statistical_tests} and App.~\ref{app:more-std-edit} for more details).
 In summary, we demonstrate that \ours is more robust under standard edits for both detection and attribution.
-See App.~\ref{app:more-std-edit} for more details.